 Loosely synchronous problems are spatially irregular but temporally regular.
 The final asynchronous class is irregular in space and time.
 A good example is an event driven simulation which can be used to describe the irregular circuits we discussed above, but now the event paradigm replaces the regular time stepped simulation.
 Other examples include computer chess [Felten:88i] and transaction analysis.
-Asynchronous problems are hard to parallelize unless they are "embarrassingly parallel" (termed Class III-EP).
-More general asynchronous applications require sophisticated software and hardware support to properly synchronize the nodes of the parallel machine as is illustrated by time warp mechanism for event driven simulations [Wieland:89a].
+Asynchronous problems are hard to parallelize and some may not run well on massively parallel machines.
+They require sophisticated software and hardware support to properly synchronize the nodes of the parallel machine as is illustrated by time warp mechanism [Wieland:89a].

 Synchronous or loosely synchronous problems parallelize on systems with many nodes.
 The algorithm naturally synchronizes the parallel components of the problem without any of the complex software or hardware synchronization mentioned above for event driven simulations.
-Ninety percent of the surveyed applications fell into the classes which parallelize well.
+As shown in Table 1C, 90% of the surveyed applications fell into the classes which parallelize well.
 This also includes the embarrassingly parallel I, II, III-EP classes.
-It is interesting that massively parallel distributed memory MIMD machines which have an asynchronous hardware architecture are perhaps most important for loosely synchronous scientific problems.
+It is interesting that massively parallel distributed memory MIMD machines which have an asynchronous hardware architecture are perhaps most relevant for loosely synchronous scientific problems.